 Retirees may continue to work in the construction industry.
 However, contributions for their hours worked after the retirement date will not be used to increase the monthly pension amount.

 When such retirees have opted for partial retirement and they continue to work in the construction industry, they will continue to receive their pension from the general account.
 The retirees and their employers will continue to contribute to the pension plan.
 Consult the section “Contributions to the Pension Plan” for details on how the employee and employer contributions are used.

 After Final Pension Calculation

 Contributions for hours worked before the retirement date of an employee but recorded in the employee’s file after the final benefit calculation will not increase the pension benefit amount.

 An employee obtains his Application for Pension Benefit form on February 7, 2023.
 His retirement date is March 1, 2023.
 Suppose the employee submits his form to the CCQ on March 10, 2023 and the final calculation of his pension occurs on April 8, 2023.
 If the hours worked in January 2023 (before the retirement date) are recorded in his file on April 24, 2023 (after the final pension calculation), contributions for hours worked in January 2023 will not be used to increase the pension amount.

 Contributions to the complementary account by employees and employers during a year are refunded to employees over age 65 or to retirees in the following year.
 The part of the employer contribution used to pay the administrative costs of the pension fund is not, however, refunded.
 In addition, contributions made to the general account by employers, where applicable, stay in the pension fund to make up the deficit and constitute a reserve.

 A letter is sent to employees advising them of the amount of their refundable contributions.
 The letter is sent in the month of March of each year.
-It can also be sent throughout the year when refundable contributions are recorded in an employee’s file.
+It may also be sent later in the year, generally in September, when refundable contributions are recorded in the employee’s file later.